 The documented results of the evaluation will be provided to parent/guardian or appointed surrogate and included in student files.
 All evaluation components will be at district expense.
 The District will utilize a variety of assessment instruments to ensure district teams have access to appropriate measures to complete evaluations.
 The District will follow any publisher guidelines for assessments and will not use outdated or culturally inappropriate tools.
 The District will respond to a request for an Independent Educational Evaluation without unnecessary delay.
 The parent/guardian or appointed surrogate will be given written notice of the District's decision to either move forward with the Independent Educational Evaluation, locations of any evaluator shall be within a reasonable distance of the District.
 A reasonable distance means within 100 miles of the school building the child attends and within Nebraska.
-In the event this geographic area restriction would prevent a parent/guardian or appointed surrogate from obtaining an Independent Educational Evaluation, the location of the evaluator may be outside the specified geographic area but must be within Nebraska.
-The District will provide the parent/guardian or appointed surrogate with a list of qualified agencies/evaluators within the geographic area.
+In the event this geographic area restriction would prevent a parent/guardian or appointed surrogate with a list of qualified agencies/evaluators within the geographic area.
 The evaluators are to have their rates approved by the Nebraska Department of Education to be authorized to conduct the evaluation.
 Infants and toddlers with disabilities shall be evaluated and identified in accordance with 92 NAC 52-006.